 Thank you for respecting and showing your appreciation to our VOLUNTEERS....they are here to help you on your journey and we could not stage this event without their selfless time and support.
 A simple "thank you" costs you nothing and means a lot to those who contribute to your run.
 If you know of anyone who would like to help work an aid station (even for a short time period, help mark or sweep the course, or help out at the finish line, we would love to hear from them....have them contact the RD.

 Age Division winners will also receive awards.
 There is no formal awards ceremony but finishers and crews are encouraged to stay around the finish line to socialize and cheer on fellow competitors.
-We will have food and refreshments throughout the early morning until the event closes at 2:00 pm on Sunday.
+We will have light food and refreshments throughout the early morning until the event closes at 2:00 pm on Saturday.